RobinLWilson/deep-learning-challenge/README.md

 # deep-learning-challenge
-Overview of the analysis: The purposed of this analysis is to predict the "successful" charities (i.e. the ones who met their fundraising goal) through using neural networks and tensor flow.
+The purpose of this analysis is to predict the "successful" charities (i.e. the ones who met their fundraising goal) through using neural networks and tensor flow.

 Results: (Optimization changes in bold)
 |--------------------|Baseline       |Optimization #1     |Optimization #2    |Optimization #3                  |